oeyoews/nvim/README.md

 <details>
 <summary>expand</summary>

+- [ ] resolve this z-index in neovim, may be is z-index
 - use gitsigns api to update time for header42
 - [ ] use ftplugin for null-ls and lsp server
 - [ ] luaimize hi